SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 see :ref:`Protocols_MethodRequirements`.

 To declare a class or static method requirement in a protocol declaration, mark the method declaration with the ``static`` declaration modifier.
-Classes that implement this method declare the method with the ``class`` modifier.
-Structures that implement it must declare the method with the ``static`` declaration modifier instead.
-If you're implementing the method in an extension, use the ``class`` modifier if you're extending a class and the ``static`` modifier if you're extending a structure.
+Classes may also use the ``class`` keyword to allow subclasses to override the superclass’s implementation of that method.

 See also :ref:`Declarations_FunctionDeclaration`.